Objective & Strategy

 Preferred Securities Risk.
 Preferred securities are subject to issuer-specific and market risks applicable generally to equity securities.
 Preferred securities also may be subordinated to bonds or other debt instruments, subjecting them to a greater risk of non-payment, may be less liquid than many other securities, such as common stocks, and generally offer no voting rights with respect to the issuer.

 Growth Investing Risk.
 If a growth company’s earnings or stock price fails to increase as anticipated, or if its business plans do not produce the expected results, the value of its securities may decline sharply.
 Growth companies may be newer or smaller companies that may experience greater stock price fluctuations and risks of loss than larger, more established companies.
 Newer growth companies tend to retain a large part of their earnings for research, development or investments in capital assets.
 Therefore, they may not pay any dividends for some time.
 Growth investing has gone in and out of favor during past market cycles and is likely to continue to do so.
-During periods when growth investing is out of favor or when markets are unstable, it may be more difficult to sell growth company securities at an acceptable price.
+During periods when growth investing is out of favor or when markets are unstable, it may be more difficult to sell growth company securities at an acceptable price and the securities of growth companies may underperform the securities of value companies or the overall stock market.
 Growth stocks may also be more volatile than other securities because of investor speculation.

 Sector Focus Risk.
 The Fund may from time to time have a significant amount of its assets invested in one market sector or group of related industries.
 In this event, the Fund’s performance will depend to a greater extent on the overall condition of the sector or group of industries and there is increased risk that the Fund will lose significant value if conditions adversely affect that sector or group of industries.